PhucXDoan/pxd/README.md

 Naturally,
-one is concerned with the quality of error messages, especially when there are multiple meta-directives, each depending on each other for different variables and what not, all spread across the code base, all evaluated in an out-of-order fashion.
+one is concerned with the quality of error messages, especially when there are multiple meta-directives, each depending on each other for different variables, all spread across the code base, all evaluated in an out-of-order fashion.
 Luckily,
-the meta-preprocessor provides a built-in way to log exceptions that arise during the evaluation of meta-directives.
+the meta-preprocessor wraps all exceptions with `MetaError` which provides a built-in method to log the error.
-Exception that are raised are wrapped by `MetaError` which provides a method to do this.

 <p align="center"><kbd><img src="https://github.com/user-attachments/assets/70acd11f-72f7-475d-a10d-0ebefb53093d" width="600px"></kbd></p>

-If you don't like the look of the output, you can always inspect the exception object and output your own diagnostic.
+If you don't like the look of the output, you can always inspect the exception and make your own diagnostic.